BethSequera/Panda-Challenge/README.md

-# PandaChallenge- Pandas School Data Analysis
+# PandasChallenge- Pandas School Data Analysis

 This repository contains a Python project that utilizes the Pandas library to analyze school and standardized test data.